 Hummus lasts for a week when they are refrigerated properly.
-You can also increase its shelf life by freezing them in the airtight container.
+You can also increase its shelf life by freezing them in an airtight container.
 It lasts for 4 hours when they’re not refrigerated.

 How do you know if hummus has gone bad?

 You can know by its smell.
 It smells sour when the hummus has gone bad.
 So, try to have them within a week.

 - You can substitute mayonnaise with hummus.

 - It’s a great healthy dip and can be eaten with veggies like carrots, cucumber and potato chips & fries.

 - You can also use hummus as a bread spread.

 - They are also great to dress salads.

 - It goes with burgers, pizza and wraps very well.